guyleaf/NYCU-ML-2023-Spring/hw6/Report.md

   * `kernelKMeans.fit` function: fit the data

-    > Previously, we already calculated the kernel first.
+    > Previously, we already calculated the kernel.
     >
     > So, we use the precomputed kernel values directly.
     >